What is a California registered agent?

 Is there a grace period for replacing a resigned agent?

 California law requires continuous registered agent service with no gap periods.
+Section 17701.13(a) explicitly requires LLCs to "designate and continuously maintain" an agent in the state.
 If your current agent resigns, you must have a replacement appointed immediately.
-Operating without a registered agent, even temporarily, can trigger administrative dissolution proceedings and compliance penalties.
+Operating without a registered agent, even temporarily, can trigger administrative suspension proceedings and compliance penalties.